 Bridge of Sighs

-During your visit to the Doge’s Palace, you can actually cross the famous Bridge of Sighs.
-The bridge was built in the baroque-style during the 17th century to give access to the prisons of the Palazzo.
+You can cross the famous Bridge of Sighs while visiting the Doge’s Palace.
+The bridge was built in the baroque style during the 17th century to give access to the prisons of the Palazzo.
 The melancholic name comes from when the men condemned to death would cross the Bridge and see the Lagoon for the last time.

 It was built in 1600 and was designed by Antonio Contino, whose uncle, Antonio da Ponte, designed the Rialto Bridge.